robinjoseph08/pokedextracker.com/README.md

 ## Install

-This project has been tested to work with Node.js v5 and v6 (though it might work for other versions), so make sure you have one of them installed and active when running this application.
+This project has been tested to work with Node.js v5 (at least v5.10) and v6 (though it might work for other versions), so make sure you have one of them installed and active when running this application.
+This project also relies on the `yarn.lock` file to lock down dependency versions, so we recommend that you use [`yarn`](https://yarnpkg.com/en/) instead of `npm` to avoid "it works on my computer" bugs that are all too common with just a `package.json`.

 ### Unix